br-sn/br-sn.github.io/_posts/2020-07-04-OSCE-Prep-Vulnserver-KSTET-Win32-API.md

 FFD0 //call eax
 ```
 We also move ESP out of the way since it's quite close to our shellcode, meaning it's likely something will get overwritten and break our execution.
-On top of that, we also add in two NOPs at the top to make sure our shellcode is nicely aligned to where we land in our buffer.
+On top of that, we also keep two `A`s at the top to make sure our shellcode is nicely aligned to where we land in our buffer.

 Our exploit now looks as follows:
 ```python